na4zagin3/na4zagin3.github.io/greeknumeral.md

 ### Aristarchus

-Although the algorithm is based on [Greek number systems](http://www-history.mcs.st-andrews.ac.uk/HistTopics/Greek_numbers.html), which is full of mistakes, it is not reliable.
+Based on [Greek number systems](http://www-history.mcs.st-andrews.ac.uk/HistTopics/Greek_numbers.html), which is apparently written by those who do not know Greek language, hence not reliable.
-I’m now trying to find reliable sources.
+I’m now finding more reliable sources.

+This converter extends the system for numbers greater than 9999,9999, interpreting the system “putting Μ between every myriads.”

 ### Apollonius